maxdos64/BThack/README.md

 Apple: [iOS / IPadOS](https://support.apple.com/en-us/HT211168)
 Google: ...

-*Every pairing between any Bluetooth devices using Numeric Comparison or Passkey Entry is vulnerable to the Method Confusion attack.*
+*Every pairing between any BLE devices using Numeric Comparison or Passkey Entry is vulnerable to the Method Confusion attack.*

 #### Fix
 Currently there is **no fix available** that would not massively affect backwards compatibility to older Bluetooth devices.